Biltong

 Air dried Yes Yes

 Note: biltong cuts are usually bigger and thicker than jerky.
 If you live in a warm, moist climate cut your strips of meat thin.
-The thicker the meat, the longer it will take to dry out, and the higher the risk to spoilage.
+The thicker the meat, the longer it will take to dry out, and the higher the risk of spoilage.

 Biltong Biltong